Luminous gemstones: Animal legends

 In contrast to the above legends about people killing snakes and animals in order to obtain their luminous gems, another group of legends has a theme of injured animals presenting magical gems out of gratitude to people who helped them.
 This is a subcategory of The Grateful Animals folktale motif (Aarne–Thompson classification systems 554), for example, The White Snake or The Queen Bee.

 These animal-gratitude stories are first recorded around two millennia ago in China and Rome.
 Based upon striking coincidences in Chinese and Roman versions of the story, Laufer reasoned that there was an obvious historical connection, and Ball believes these tales probably originated independently.

 Bi jade-disk with a dual dragon motif, Warring States period.

 The earliest known story about a grateful animal with a luminous gem is the Chinese Suihouzhu (隨侯珠, "the Marquis of Sui's pearl") legend that a year after he saved the life of a wounded snake, it returned and gave him a fabulous pearl that emitted a light as bright as that of the moon.
 Sui (隨, cf. 隋 Sui dynasty), located in present-day Suizhou, Hubei, was a lesser feudal state during the Zhou dynasty (c.
 1046 BCE – 256 BCE) and a vassal state of Chu.
 Several Warring States period (c.
 475–221 BCE) texts mention Marquis Sui's pearl as a metaphor for something important or valuable, but without explaining the grateful snake tale, which implies that it was common knowledge among contemporary readers.

 The Marquis of Sui's pearl is mentioned in the Zhanguo ci ("Strategies of the Warring States") compendium of political and military anecdotes dating from 490 to 221 BCE.
 King Wuling of Zhao (r.
 325–299 BCE) summoned Zheng Tong (鄭同) for an audience and asked how to avoid warfare with neighboring feudal states.
 Zheng Tong replied, 'Well, let us suppose there is a man who carries with him the pearl of Sui-hou and the Ch'ih-ch'iu armband [持丘之環, uncertain] as well as goods valued at ten thousand in gold.
 Now he stops the night in an uninhabited place."
 Since he has neither weapons nor protectors, "It is clear he will not spend more than a night abroad before someone harms him.
 At the moment there are powerful and greedy states on your majesty's borders and they covet your land. ...
-If you lack weapons your neighbours, of course, will be quite satisfied" (tr.
-Crump 1970: 327).
+If you lack weapons your neighbours, of course, will be quite satisfied".